Armasuisse: Aircraft

 From the group for Armor Services (GRD) the flight test branch Emmen became the aviation branch of Armasuisse.
 The Pilatus PC-6 and PC-12 wear an emblem with a fictional experimental aircraft before Mount Pilatus.

 The Armasuisse regularly conducts test flights for the Swiss Air Force.
 The test pilots of Armasuisse are military pilots and all aircraft of the Air Force may be used by the Armasuisse.
 An F/A-18C is normally assigned to the Armasuisse for tasks such as certification of a new version of the AIM-9 missile, but this airplane is also used for normal Air Force duties.
 In addition, the Armasuisse has 3 permanently assigned aircraft which the Air Force uses when required:

 A Pilatus PC-6 Porter with a more modern cockpit than that of the PC-6T of the Air Force.
 This machine is used as liaison aircraft.

-The Pilatus PC-12 is used for transport and calibrates the FLORAKO radar system, the Multifunctional Information Distribution System(MIDS) Link 16 and aircraft radio systems.
+The Pilatus PC-12 is used for transport and calibrates the FLORAKO radar system, the Multifunctional Information Distribution System (MIDS) Link 16 and aircraft radio systems.
 The Diamond DA42 Centaur OPA is flown both manned, or unmanned as a UAV.
 The Centaur system is produced by Aurora Flight Sciences of the USA, starting with a basic DA42 from Diamond Aircraft.
 The Centaur system is used to conduct experiments and test flights on integrating UAVs with manned military and civil aircraft operations.
 In addition, this airplane is also used for liaison flights.

 Bernhard Berset is the Chief Testpilot at Armasuisse.

-Homebase of the Armasuisse aircraft is Emmen Air Base.
+The homebase of the Armasuisse aircraft is Emmen Air Base.